 Property value + registration charges + stamp duty |

-Here is how to calculate Stamp duty in Delhi for a woman:
+Here is how you can calculate stamp duty and registration charges in Delhi for a woman:

-To calculate the stamp duty with the help of a Stamp Duty calculator, follow the steps mentioned below:
+To calculate the stamp duty with the help of a calculator, follow the steps mentioned below:

 Step 1: Log on to the official portal of the Delhi Online Registration System at https://eval.delhigovt.nic.in/